nando/dromelib/README.md

 README first, doing something that we could call RDD (Readme Driven Development :)

-So, be sure the specs test what you've read in the README if that fails.
+So, be sure the specs test what you've read in the README if that feature is not working for you.

 ## Usage example from the command line